Rainbow Code: History

 The names were mostly dropped with the end of the Ministry in 1959.
-Its functions were split between the War Office, the Air Ministry, and the newly created Ministry of Aviation for civil aviation.
+Its functions were split between the War Office, the Air Ministry, and the newly created Ministry of Aviation, which was responsible for civil aviation.
 After the reorganization, projects were mostly named with randomly selected codes comprising two letters and three digits, e.g. BL755, WE.177.
-Rainbow codes, or at least names that look like them without being official, have occasionally been used for some modern systems; current examples include the Orange Reaper Electronic Support Measures system and the Blue Vixen radar—the latter most likely so named because it was a replacement for the Blue Fox radar.
+Rainbow codes, or at least names that look like them without being official, have occasionally been used for some modern systems; current examples include the Orange Reaper electronic support measures system and the Blue Vixen radar—the latter most likely so named because it was a replacement for the Blue Fox radar.